kaushal-gauri/CA3-Blockchain-Arch.-and-Design-II-/README.md

 **1. Order of Operations:**

-	The user’s balance in the balances mapping is set to 0 before making the external call.
+:The user’s balance in the balances mapping is set to 0 before making the external call.
 This prevents any recursive calls from accessing the previous balance.

 **2. Reentrancy Mitigation:**

-	By resetting the balance before interacting with msg.sender, any recursive call would see the balance as 0, preventing further withdrawals.
+:By resetting the balance before interacting with msg.sender, any recursive call would see the balance as 0, preventing further withdrawals.

 **3. Additional Safety:**

-	Added a check (require(amount > 0)) to **ensure the user has a non-zero balance before proceeding.**
+:Added a check (require(amount > 0)) to **ensure the user has a non-zero balance before proceeding.**
-	Retained the require(success) check to **ensure the transfer completes successfully.**
+:Retained the require(success) check to **ensure the transfer completes successfully.**
 ________________________________________

 **Additional Recommendations:**